-The College of Arts & Sciences (CAS) is Bethel's undergraduate college for more than 2,100 recent high school graduates and transfer students.
+The College of Arts & Sciences (CAS) is Bethel's undergraduate college for more than 2,400 recent high school graduates and transfer students.
 We take a whole-person approach to education-encouraging each person to achieve academic goals, grow deeper in faith, and engage in a lively community, all with Christ at the center.
 Distinctives include nearly 100 majors in inviting fields-such as the arts, humanities, business, natural sciences, and social sciences-small class sizes, and a robust study abroad program.
 Highly credentialed faculty members are dedicated to teaching, integration of faith and learning, and the translation of Christian belief into global service.
-The college consistently ranks among top Midwestern Universities in the "America's Best Colleges" issue of U.S. News & World Report, and is listed in "Top Colleges for Top Students" in Peterson's Competitive Colleges.
+The college consistently ranks among the top Midwestern universities in many college rankings.